Black mold has drawn a lot of media attention and black mold removal has become big business.

-But science has only recently discovered how mold can affect our health, in fact they have only really scratched the surface of the problem.
+But science has only recently discovered how mold can affect our health, in fact, they have only really scratched the surface of the problem.

 This is all fine outdoors in the open air.
 The problem begins when mold begins to grow indoors.

 There will always be some low levels of mold in the house, but when it is growing and reproducing indoors it poses a health risk to everyone.

 Mold In Homes Is Getting Worse

-Since the 1970’s there has been a trend towards making homes tighter and more energy-efficient.
+Since the 1970’s there has been a trend toward making homes tighter and more energy-efficient.

-Add moisture, temperatures above freezing and a suitable source of food inside a tight home and you have a potentially lethal cocktail.
+Add moisture, temperatures above freezing, and a suitable source of food inside a tight home and you have a potentially lethal cocktail.

 Even worse, our health is being undermined and many times we aren’t even aware of it.

 Home Mold Inspection

-If you are experiencing unexplained health issues or can smell that telltale musty or earthy smell its time to do a home mold inspection.
+If you are experiencing unexplained health issues or can smell that telltale musty or earthy smell it’s time to do a home mold inspection.

-Other prime places for mold are under sinks, behind washing machines, water heaters and partly heated areas where condensation can occur.
+Other prime places for mold are under sinks, behind washing machines, water heaters, and partly heated areas where condensation can occur.

 Since Stachybotrys is a fungus it doesn’t need light to grow, just a food source and moisture, so it can quite easily grow inside your walls where you can’t readily see it.

 The first order of business is to look for all sources of moisture and possible leaks and fix them, otherwise no matter how many times you remove mold it will continue to grow back.

 If you find black mold or any other type of mold in the house it is not necessary to test it.
-It needs to be removed following EPA safety guidelines.

 If you don’t find visible mold but can smell it then you definitely have a hidden mold problem and you may need the assistance of a mold remediation company to find it.